 We want to hear your story, and we want to help.
 We urge you to contact us as soon as possible in the aftermath of your tragic loss.
 The sooner you contact us, the sooner we can begin the process of pursuing the justice and compensation you deserve.

-If you need an experienced wrongful death lawyer in the Little Rock, Arkansas area, please call The Duncan Firm, P.A today at 877-638-6226 for a free consultation.
+If you need an experienced wrongful death lawyer in Little Rock and across Arkansas, please call Duncan Firm today at 877-638-6226 for a free consultation.